arsoedjono/ez-env-variables/README.md

   Formats your dotenv variables and comments from `Format Document` command in the `Command Pallete`

+* Folding

+  Folds your variables grouped by comments

 * Transform YML to dotenv

   Copy and paste your gitlab variables and converts them into dotenv variables using `Format Document` command in the `Command Pallete`